lee-vincent/dad-joke-app/README.md

 Partner's microservice should generate random topics, and this app will submit it to the ai dad-joke chat-bot for dad joke creation
+It should be in the form:
+noun location verb

 # Nuxt 3 Minimal Starter